GaleProulx/sea-of-book.github.io/_posts/Recounting_of_Steel/2020-6-28-Building_a_City.md

 New scaffolding?
 Fade's face was riddled with confusion.
 Once pillar's were constructed, they never needed repairs.
 The combination of materials was impossibly strong.
 "What was with the scaffolding?"
 Fade asked.
 "I thought main construction was done once the Fifth Era started..."

 Classmates started muttering to each other with curiosity.
 Fog had grabbed their attention, and he knew it.
 The implications of his drawing were heresy.
-A First Division council member would have a heart attack at the implication that construction wasn't completed at the beginning of an era.
+A Third Division council member would have a heart attack at the implication that construction wasn't completed at the beginning of an era.

 "I cannot confirm nor deny if the construction was done," Fog continued.
 "All I can say for certain is that scaffolding was on the pillar.
 What would you like to do?"